 This Standard has been developed by the Australian rail industry to specify the minimum requirements for PPE in Australian rail corridors.
-In addition to this document, it is also important that industry participants be aware of the minimum legal requirements in relation to PPE as is mandated by the national and state workplace/occupational safety legal requirements.
+In addition to this document, it is also important that industry participants must comply with OH&S legislation in relation to identifying PPE requirements.